EbrahimKaram/WhoAreYou/README.md

 https://www.arduino.cc/en/Reference.PulseIn

-So for the arduino uno only pin 2 and 3 can have an interrupt attacehd to them
+So for the arduino uno only pin 2 and 3 can have an interrupt attached to them

 that is why we are using the y step